totvslabs/carolapp-web-seed/README.md

 1. Keep the dependencies up-to-date
 2. Improve the Query builder with more complex Aggregations
 3. Improve the Documentation
-4. Automatic typings for Relations
-5. Generate model for Named Queries and Type named queries response
+4. Generate model for Named Queries and Type named queries response
-6. Automate the process to deploy the app
+5. Automate the process to deploy the app

 ## Development server